LDAP (Active Directory)

 Response

-Upon successful creation, the action returns confirmation of group creation.
+Upon successful deletion, the action returns:

 Input Parameters